yining1023/Machine-Learning-for-Physical-Computing/README.md

     - Sign in or sign up for a free account

 ## EQUIPMENT
-You will need a Arduino Nana 33 borad, and a modern laptop (4 years old or younger is a good rule of thumb).
+You will need a Arduino Nano 33 board, and a modern laptop (4 years old or younger is a good rule of thumb).
 Most required software is freely available.

 # Policies